-The goal is to achieve various learning objectives in the areas of parallel computing, distributed computing, and cyberinfrastructure computing.
+The goal is to achieve learning learning objectives in parallel and distributed computing, with a focus on performance, and to introduce cyberinfrastructure concepts and methods.
 This is achieved via pedagogic modules that explore, at first elementary and later sophisticated, relevant concepts.
-Most modules include hands-on "activities" in which students explore and experiment with simulated application executions using the WRENCH simulation framework.
+Most modules include hands-on "activities" in which students explore and experiment with simulated application executions using the WRENCH and SimGrid simulation frameworks.
 These modules can be used to enhance/augment existing courses, such as university or on-line courses, or can simply be done in sequence by independent learners.
-High-level Learning Objectives include: (i) Be able to explain and apply the fundamental concepts of sequential, parallel, and distributed computing; (ii) Be able to describe typical parallel/distributed computing (PDC) applications and the platforms on which they run; (iii) Be able to reason about and improve the performance of PDC applications; and (iv) Be comfortable with and able to use standard tools provided as part of current CyberInfrastructure deployments.

-Teaching computer programming skills is not an objective of these pedagogic modules, and no computer programming is required.
-This said, the content often makes reference to particular computing programming techniques, and sometimes even suggests programming activities or projects.
+Teaching computer programming skills is not part of the goal (to date, no computer programming is required).
+The content makes reference to programming techniques, and sometimes suggests programming activities.
 This is because many of the learning objectives target concepts that are fundamental for developing (efficient) programs that execute or parallel and distributed platforms.
-As a result, these modules can be used effectively as part of a course that does include programming learning objectives.
+As a result, these modules can be used effectively to complement a course that includes computer programming components.